The development of mobile displays, which we spend an inordinate amount of time staring at every day, is the product of a long line of innovations.

 These would begin to appear in early mobile phones, like the Nokia 3510i.

 12. Thin Film Transistor LCDs become a reality

 Thin film transistor LCDs are variants of LCDs that integrate thin-film-transistor technology to improve image quality.
 This form of display uses an active matrix LCD, in contrast to passive or direct-driven LCDs like its ancestors.

-For comparison, an example of direct-driven LCDs are the displays of calculators.
+For comparison, an example of direct-driven LCDs is the displays of calculators.
 Today these are commonly found in many devices from TVs to computer monitors to sat navs and much more.

-1995 saw the introduction of the world's first 107cm plasma display thanks to Fujitsu.
-It had an impressive 852 by 480 resolution and was progressively scanned.
+The year 1995 saw the introduction of the world's first 107cm plasma display thanks to Fujitsu.
+It had an impressive 852 x 480 resolution and was progressively scanned.

 Philips followed suit shortly after in 1997 with their own version.
-Plasma TVs were excessively expensive at this time with the average price tagging being in the region of $15K.
+Plasma TVs were exceedingly expensive at this time, with the average price tag somewhere in the region of $15K.

 Other companies like Pioneer, soon began to make and release their own versions.

 And that is all for today folks.
 There are but some of the major developments in history that would eventually lead to the development of the not-so-humble, mobile display.

 Without any one of these steps, it is unlikely that modern touchscreen, full-color screens would ever have been developed.